 Look around the house for an accessible rain gutter.
 A decent one directs water away from the house.
 It must be a closed gutter and slanted so that water only streams along the bottom part of the drain.
 Put the key within the gutter, at the top part where water can’t corrode the key.
 To attach the key, purchase a sturdy Velcro strip that can connect to rough surfaces.
 Attach the key to the top part of the Velcro strip and afterward stick it inside the drain.

 On Your Dog’s Collar

 Yes, have your dog assist you with finding a safe spot for your home keys.
-An especially big angry dog that barks at everyone is ideal for this.
+A huge angry dog that barks at everyone is ideal for this.
 Conceal the key in a pocket inside your dog’s collar.
-The criminal won’t think to look there, and if he/she does then an angry canine will bite their hands off.
+The criminal won’t think to look there, and if he/she does, then an angry canine will bite their hands off.

 Store a key in your neighbor property

 For additional security, store your extra key at your neighbor’s outside property, but only if you trust your neighbor.
 If someone located the key, they wouldn’t think it goes to the house next door.

 To make it more difficult, try concealing a key a couple of houses down the road.
 Make sure you’re not trespassing, have permission, and can remember where you stash the key.
 You don’t want to stress if someone finds it and knows where to use it.

 Magnetic hide-a-keys are common, which means they’re not the most secure concealing spot for an extra key.
 However, if your car is not at home, that means your extra key isn’t either.
 It’s smart to secure the cover with black tape, so your key doesn’t fly out while driving down the street.